rk0510/Image_Cartoonifier-using-Python/README.md

 # Image_Cartoonifier-using-Python
-Built a Python application to transform an image into its cartoon form.
+Built a Python application using OpenCV to transform an image into its cartoon form.